RubenRubens/SolidMonty-FreeCAD/README.md

-# FreeCAD Builder for Monty's CAD
+# FreeCAD Builder for SolidMonty

-This is a FreeCAD implementation for writing your Monthy's CAD scripts.
+This is a FreeCAD implementation for writing your SolidMonty CAD scripts.
 I hope you will find it useful.

-## If FreeCAD alredy has a python API... why someone will use the Monty's Builder?
+## If FreeCAD alredy has a python API... why someone will use the SolidMonty Builder?

 Writing scripts in FreeCAD could be a little bit messy.
-Thankfully, Monty's make things simpler, more human readable and natural.
+Thankfully, SolidMonty make things simpler, more human readable and natural.
 Nevertheless, if you're into scripting in FreeCAD there are others alternatives like [cadquery](https://github.com/dcowden/cadquery) that may help.